oils-for-unix/oils/doc/qsn.md

 - `\r` `\n` `\t` `\0` (subset of C and shell; Rust has this)
 - Everything else is either `\xFF` or `\u03bc`

+## Extensions

+- QTSV for tables.
+This is a priority for Oil.
+- JSON-like dicts and lists.
+Someone else should run with this!
+  - warning: "\\x00\\'" will confuse people.
+Programmers don't understand backslashes, and language implementers often don't either.

 ## Links

 - <https://doc.rust-lang.org/reference/tokens.html#string-literals> - Rust is